Student Learning Survey information for administrators

-The Satisfaction Survey is an annual province-wide census of Grades 4, 7, 10 and 12 students, their parents and staff in public schools.
+The Student Learning Survey is an annual province-wide census of Grades 4, 7, 10 and 12 students, their parents and staff in public schools.
 The questions were developed with input from partner groups, teachers and experts in educational measurement and special education.

 It usually takes about 30 minutes to complete the required survey questions – it may take longer depending on the number of questions added by schools and districts.